gutow/Langmuir_Trough/README.md

 Proceed only if testing of the build is successful.

+1. Update packaging software `pip install -U setuptools wheel twine`
-1. Double check the version number in `setup.py`.
+2. Double check the version number in `setup.py`.
-1. Rebuild the release: `python -m setup sdist bdist_wheel`.
+3. Rebuild the release: `python -m setup sdist bdist_wheel`.
-1. Upload it: `python -m twine upload dist/*`
+4. Upload it: `python -m twine upload dist/*`
-1. Make sure it works by installing it in a clean virtual environment. `pip install -U ...`. **Copy the actual link from pypi.org.**
+5. Make sure it works by installing it in a clean virtual environment. `pip install -U ...`. **Copy the actual link from pypi.org.**
    `.
 If it does not work, pull the release.